vuongducphuong/documentation/content/applications/general/email_communication/faq.rst

 .. image:: faq/email-limit.png
    :align: center
-   :alt: Warning in Odoo upon email limit reached
+   :alt: Warning in Leansoft upon email limit reached

 Each email service provider has its own email sending limits.
 The limits may be daily, hourly, and sometimes even per minute.
 This is the same for Odoo, we have to limit our customers to prevent